 Minnie, Mickey, Daisy, Donald, and Goofy all get decked out in their best holiday attire for this fun holiday party.

 Santa Goofy greets guests at the entrance and the other four circulate from table to table for photographs.

 This buffet-style holiday meal is served up for both lunch and dinner from November 8, 2019 thru early January.

 The cos is $52 per adult, $31 per child (plus tax) and the Disney Dining Plan is also accepted (1 credit).

 You can book Minnie's Holiday Dine online or by calling (407 )WDW-DINE.

 Jingle Bell, Jingle BAM!
-Dessert Party (Not yet confirmed for 2019)
+Dessert Party (confirmed for 2019)

 The festive Jingle Bell, Jingle BAM! nighttime spectacular has a special dessert party option.

 This fun addition is available November 8, 2019 through January 5, 2020.
 Prices range from $53-$59 for children and $89-$99 for adults.